HungBacktracking/CHATBOT-API-CHATGPT/README.md

 # Chatbot with GPT API

-This is a Flask application that implements a chatbot that utilizes the GPT (Generative Pre-trained Transformer) API to provide intelligent responses to user queries.
+This is a Flask application that implements a chatbot that utilizes the GPT (Generative Pre-trained Transformer) API of OpenAI to provide intelligent responses to user queries.
 The chatbot is integrated with The Movies Database API to ensure up-to-date knowledge about movies or tv-series, and it also incorporates the DALL·E API to generate images based on user description.

 ## Features